fxbriol/fxbriol.github.io/_pages/about.md

 ## News

+* I recently appeared in the ["Machine and Molecules"](https://youtu.be/fv4JvSo44QA?feature=shared) podcast where I discuss my broad interest in statistical/machine learning robustness, how I got started with research, and the ongoing work of my research group at UCL.

 * I received an EPSRC small grant in the mathematical sciences for research on ["Robust Foundations for Bayesian Inference"](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/Y011805/1) (EP/Y011805/1).

 * I have been [officially promoted](https://www.ucl.ac.uk/human-resources/policies-advice/academic-careers-framework-and-promotions-processes/promotions-2022-23) to Associate Professor at UCL, effective 1st October 2023!